-- Must first apply and be accepted to Thunderbird. - Dual Degree students enter the MIM program after the completion of the partner school's portion of the program. - ▶ May waive some Core coursework - -18 to 21 credit hours may be applied from the partner/accepted institution.
-(See waiver section of Bulletin for more detail.) - Must complete a minimum of 30 credits at the 4000 or 5000 level including the following: - -International Political Economy (3) Not waivable - -Regional Business Environment (3) Not waivable - -Cross-Cultural Communication (1.5) Not waivable - -Global Negotiations (1.5) Not waivable - -International Economics (1.5) Not waivable - -Global Strategy (1.5) Not waivable - -12 credit hours of Focus Area OR Global Focus (GF) Electives - -6 credit hours of language for native English speakers-6 credit hours of English and Business communications for non-native English speakers - Non-native speakers of English with a TOEFL score of 267 and above waive English language requirements and may either complete BC5011 and BC5012 OR complete 6 credit hours of one of the foreign languages taught at Thunderbird. - Language requirements may be met by waiver through the Language Testing Institute (LTI) of the American Council on the Teaching of Foreign Languages (ACTFL). - All hours for degree completion must be done in Thunderbird resident status. - Any graduate level coursework used to fulfill the MIM degree requirements must be completed within 5 years of program initiation. - Courses with a grade below a "C-" do not meet graduation requirements. - Dual degree students who take courses at Thunderbird while attending another university will be charged on a per-credithour basis corresponding to the rate of trimester tuition and fees in effect at the time.
+- ▶ Must first apply and be accepted to Thunderbird. - ▶ Dual Degree students enter the MIM program after the completion of the partner school's portion of the program. - ▶ May waive some Core coursework - -18 to 21 credit hours may be applied from the partner/accepted institution.
+(See waiver section of Bulletin for more detail.) - ▶ Must complete a minimum of 30 credits at the 4000 or 5000 level including the following: - -International Political Economy (3) Not waivable - -Regional Business Environment (3) Not waivable - -Cross-Cultural Communication (1.5) Not waivable - -Global Negotiations (1.5) Not waivable - -International Economics (1.5) Not waivable - -Global Strategy (1.5) Not waivable - -12 credit hours of Focus Area OR Global Focus (GF) Electives - -6 credit hours of language for native English speakers - -6 credit hours of English and Business Communication for non-native English speakers

+Non-native speakers of English with a TOEFL score of 267 and above waive English language requirements and may either complete BC5011 and BC5012 OR complete 6 credit hours in one of the foreign languages taught at Thunderbird.